-, 1 Management Amount of Formulation Pest/Problem Options per Acre Effectiveness REI PHI Comments Scale insects See DORMANT recommendations Sharpnosed and See PETAL FALL recommendations other leafhoppers Phytophthora root rot See PETAL FAL L recommendation IS Blueberry bud mite over the winter.
-In sevident.
-Cultivar su spring, infestations sceptibility and fiel psi) applications of are diagnosed only d history are the b a post-harvest inse y after da est mear ecticide/i amage has ns of deter miticide a ion, infests flower buds in late summer and fall and feeds inside the buds s occurred and reddening/rosetting of emerging flower buds become rmining whether treatment is warranted.
-Use high volume (300 gal/A), and horticultural oils.
-Pruning and removing or destroying old blueberry -infested blocks .
-Variety selection VG Most highly susceptible blueberry varieties are no longer grown.
+Amount of Management Formulation Pest/Problem Options per Acre Effectiveness REI PHI Comments Scale insects See DORMANT r recommendations Sharpnosed and See PETAL FALI L recommendation IS other leafhoppers Phytophthora root rot See PETAL FALI Blueberry bud mite This tiny eriophyid mite, best visible with a microscope at 40x magnification, infests flower buds in late summer and fall and feeds inside over the winter.
+In spring, infestations are diagnosed only after damage has occurred and reddening/rosetting of emerging flower buds be evident.
+Cultivar susceptibility and field history are the best means of determining whether treatment is warranted.
+Use high volume (300 high pressure (200 psi) applications of a post-harvest insecticide/miticide and horticultural oils.
+Pruning and removing or destroying old to canes will reduce bud mite populations.
+Never propagate from bud mite-infested blocks.
+Variety selection VG Most highly susceptible blueberry var mite can occur on O'Neal and Legacy Most highly susceptible blueberry varieties are no longer grown.
 Bud mite can occur on O'Neal and Legacy.
 Bud mite is generally only a problem on high bush varieties.
 Summer hedging VG Summer topping or hedging immediately after harvest controls bud mite by removing old, infested fruiting twigs and is the control method of choice for early-ripening cultivars.
-Horticultural/ Superior oil (SunSpray Ultra- Fine Spray Oil) Pre-bloom use only 2% by volume Ε 4 hrs 0 days Apply as needed for scale infestations.
+Horticultural/ Superior oil (SunSpray Ultra- Fine Spray Oil) Pre-bloom use only 2% by volume Е 4 hrs 0 days Apply as needed for scale infestations.
 Do not apply oil during periods of high temperatures with high relative humidity.
 Do not spray immediately before, during, or following cold weather or freezing temperatures.
 Effectiveness is reduced at temperature below 50°F. Do not use within 14 days of lime-sulfur, captan, chlorothalonil, and dimethoate.
 For all other fungicides not listed, consult their label for capability information.
 Dormant oil applications exacerbate Exobasidium.
 Current recommendations are to make oil applications as early in the dormant period as possible to allow as long as possible between oil and sulfur applications.